 The recommended mowing height depends on the type of grass you have.
 However, cutting two to three inches should be enough to discourage weeds while promoting deeper roots and holding in water.

 If you’re still unsure, err on the higher side when mowing.
 The taller the grass, the more photosynthesis it can perform.
 Tall grasses also tend to have deeper and healthier root systems.
+Green new lawn is an excellent source for all of your Lawnmower reviews.

 6. Apply herbicide